akka/akka/akka-docs/src/main/paradox/typed/coexisting.md

 Java
 :  @@snip [TypedWatchingUntypedTest.java]($akka$/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/coexistence/TypedWatchingUntypedTest.java) { #typed }

 There is one caveat regarding supervision of untyped child from typed parent.
 If the child throws an exception we would expect it to be restarted, but supervision in Akka Typed defaults to stopping the child in case it fails.
 The restarting facilities in Akka Typed will not work with untyped children.
-However, the workaround is simply to add another untyped actor that takes care of the supervision, i.e. restarts in case of failure if that is the desired behavior.
+However, the workaround is to add another untyped actor that takes care of the supervision, i.e. restarts in case of failure if that is the desired behavior.